 The increase in the PRS population has also led to an increase in entries to prison as a result of violations of supervision, with much of the increase attributable to revocations for Class F-I felons with PRS.
-Table 11 summarizes PRS violation entries to prison.
-From CY 2013 to CY 2018, the percentage of prison entries has continued to shift, aligning with the goals of the JRA to limit revocations to offenders committing a new crime or absconding probation.
-Overall, the percentage of entries for JRA three-month revocations and absconding have increased during this time period.
+Table 14 summarizes PRS violation entries to prison.
+From CY 2015 to CY 2019, the percentage of prison entries has mostly stabilized, aligning with the goals of the JRA to limit revocations to offenders committing a new crime or absconding PRS.
+Overall, the percentage of entries for JRA three-month revocations and absconding have increased during this time period, though both groups declined in the past year.
 The percentage of entries for new crime has remained relatively stable, while the percentage of entries for pre-JRA technical violations has decreased significantly.
-In CY 2018, offenders absconding PRS represented the largest group of felony entries to prison for a PRS violation (36%).
+In CY 2019, offenders absconding PRS represented the largest group of felony entries to prison for a PRS violation (35%).